mobify/mobify-code-style/css/sass-best-practices/readme.md

 ## Global vs. Local Variables/Mixins

-Any `$variable` that is used in more than one file should be placed in the `/variables.scss` file.
+Any `$variable` that is used in more than one file should be placed in the `_variables.scss` file.
 Others should be placed at the top of the file in which they're used.

 Any `@mixin` that is used in more than one file should be placed in the `/utilities` folder.